 I can see the pirate on the mountain from the window in front of my desk in the cabin.
-It’s a formation of trees and rocks that create a Johnny Depp sort of swashbuckler, with features defined by 100-foot ponderosa pines poking out of granite skin.
-He has a pert nose, neat beard, and a large, graceful hat; one eye squints and the other one is covered with a patch.
-He’s maybe a thousand feet in diameter, about a fourth of the height of the section of mountain we can see from our land.
-Can you see him in the center of the photo below?
-It takes a little imagination, but once you see him, he’s always there.
+It’s a formation of trees and rocks that create a Johnny Depp sort of swashbuckler, with features defined by 50-foot ponderosa pines poking out of granite skin.
+He has a pert nose, neat beard, and a large, graceful hat; one eye squints and the other one is covered with a patch. — Burn Scars: A Memoir of the Land and Its Loss.(Photo from 2012)

-Most of his eye and nose are gone, his beard a pale shadow, barely visible against the rock of the mountain.
-His eye patch, plume, and part of his hat are mostly alive, the rest is burned away.
-We haven’t been up to check on it, but we hear the miner’s shack is also gone.
-(Photo from 2016)
+Now, most of the pirate’s eye and nose are gone, his beard a pale shadow, barely visible against the rock of the mountain.
+His eye patch, plume, and part of his hat have some life to them, the rest is burned away.
+We hadn’t been up to check on it, but we heard the miner’s shack was also gone.